 10 of 12

-Here's a free toy box plan that shouldn't take more than around 5 hours to complete.
+Here's a free toy box plan from This Old House that shouldn't take more than around 5 hours to complete.
 Plus, it includes wheels and handles to make it easy for kids to move around.
 The estimated cost and time to build the toy chest, as well as a shopping list, pictures, downloadable template, instructions, and list of tools needed are included in this plan.

 11 of 12